Makinates/Fikayo-Infastructure/WK4/TASK2/Readme.md

 ### Secrets Management
-For this Task I used Azure
+For this Task I used terraform to create the secrets Manager